communicate who do we blame?

 The Cycle of Resentment: How Blame Leads to Long-Term Conflict

 Resentment and resentment are an unhealthy pattern in which blame can lead to conflict that continues, creating an unfavourable feedback loop.
 If one person blames another for perceived mistakes this often triggers feelings of defensiveness, anger and anger.
 These feelings can cause the party who is blamed to respond and escalate the conflict.
-As time passes, unresolved disputes and constant blame can cause deep-seated anger, which makes impossible for the two parties to reach out energetically or come to a common understanding.
+As time passes, unresolved disputes and constant blame can cause deep-seated anger, which makes it impossible for the two parties to reach out energetically or come to a common understanding.
 This can last for many years, weakening trust and destroying relationships, which can lead to a long-lasting conflict that becomes more difficult to resolve..

 Must Read